In 25th Amendment bid, Pelosi mulls Trump’s fitness to serve

 “Crazy Nancy is the one who should be under observation.
 They don’t call her Crazy for nothing!” the president said.

-His opponents have discussed invoking the 25th Amendment for some time, but are raising it now, so close to Election Day, as questions swirl about the president’s health.
+The president’s opponents have discussed invoking the 25th Amendment for some time, but are raising it now, so close to Election Day, as the campaigns are fast turning into a referendum on Trump’s handling of the coronavirus pandemic.
+More than 210,000 Americans have died and millions more infected by the virus that shows no signs of abating heading into what public health experts warn will be a difficult flu season and winter.

 Trump says he “feels great” after being hospitalized and is back at work in the White House.
 But his doctors have given mixed signals about his diagnosis and treatment.
-Trump plans to resume campaigning soon.
+Trump plans to resume campaigningsoon.

 Congress is not in legislative session, and so any serious consideration of the measure, let alone votes in the House or Senate, is unlikely.
-But the bill serves as a political tool to stoke questions about Trump’s health during the coronavirus pandemic.
+But the bill serves as a political tool to stoke questions about Trump’s health as his own White House is hit by an outbreak infecting top aides, staff and visitors, including senators.

-The bill would create a commission as outlined under the 25th Amendment, which was passed by Congress and ratified in 1967 as way to ensure a continuity of power in the aftermath of President John F. Kennedy’s assassination.

-Pelosi’s move came after she said earlier Thursday that she was “at the table” still ready to negotiate a coronavirus aid package.
-Trump had abruptly halted talks this week, leaving the economy reeling, his GOP allies scrambling and millions of Americans without additional support weeks before Election Day.

 In a stunning admission, Senate Majority Leader Mitch McConnell said Thursday that he had stopped going to the White House two months ago because he disagreed with its coronavirus protocols.
 His last visit was Aug.
 6.